Countries hosting Afghan refugees

 Iran

-According to the United Nations High Commissioner for Refugees, Iran has about 780,000 Afghan citizens on its soil, and it has instructed its officials to reject all Afghans who appear at border checkpoints.
+According to the United Nations High Commissioner for Refugees, there are about 780,000 Afghan nationals on Iranian soil and it has asked its officials to shut down all Afghans arriving at border checkpoints.

 Turkey

-Turkey, which already hosts 3.6 million registered Syrian refugees, as well as nearly 320,000 people of other nationalities, has long been concerned about a possible wave of Afghan migrants from Iran.
+Turkey, which already has 3.6 million registered Syrian refugees and some 320,000 additional citizens, has long been concerned about a possible wave of Afghan migrants from Iran.

-Turkish President Recep Tayyip Erdogan has promised to complete construction of a wall along the border with Iran, as hundreds of Afghans have crossed into the country in recent weeks.
+Turkish President Recep Tayyip Erdogan has vowed to build a wall on the Iranian border after hundreds of Afghans arrived in the country in recent weeks.

 EE UU

-The force has so far evacuated more than 5,200 people, including 2,000 on the last day.
-Joe Biden’s government has pledged to evacuate 22,000 vulnerable Afghans through Operation Allied Refugees.
+Soldiers have so far evacuated more than 5,200 people, 2,000 of them on the last day.
+Joe Biden’s government has promised to evacuate 22,000 vulnerable Afghans through an allied refugee operation.

-The United States requires third countries to temporarily house Afghans seeking asylum while their visas are being processed.
-Uganda has already agreed to take in 2,000 refugees.
+The United States requires third countries to place asylum seekers temporarily in Afghanistan for the duration of the visa process.
+Uganda has already promised to host 2,000 refugees.

 United kingdom

-In London, 20,000 refugees have been promised resettlement over five years, with the first 5,000 expected to arrive this year.
-Boris Johnson’s government has stated that 10 RAF flights leave Kabul daily with Afghans cooperating with the elements and their families.
+In London, 20,000 refugees have been promised resettlement over five years, and the first 5,000 are expected to arrive this year.
+Boris Johnson’s government has announced that 10 RAF flights leave Kabul daily and that Afghans are working with the elements and their families.

 Germany

-German Chancellor Angela Merkel said up to 10,000 people would have to be evacuated, including those who worked for the German contingent in Afghanistan, humanitarian activists, lawyers and others deemed at risk.
+German Chancellor Angela Merkel said up to 10,000 people should be evacuated, including German contingent workers in Afghanistan, humanitarian activists, lawyers and others at risk.

 Spain

-The head of the Spanish government, Pedro Sanchez, indicated that his country will temporarily receive the evacuees of Afghan nationals who worked in the European Union.
+The head of the Spanish government, Pedro Sanchez, announced that his country would accept the evacuation of Afghan nationals working temporarily in the European Union.
 On Thursday, the first transport of Spanish and Afghan evacuees from Kabul landed at Madrid’s Torrejon de Ardoz airport.

 Latin america

-Three countries in Latin America have announced their readiness to take in a number of refugees, with priority given to women and girls: Mexico, Chile and Costa Rica.

-Mexico’s Minister of Foreign Affairs, Marcelo Ebrard, announced, via his Twitter account, that the government will start processing the first asylum applications of Afghan nationals through the Mexican embassy in Iran.

-Chile has indicated that it will host Afghans who are dedicated to promoting women’s rights and who feel threatened.
-President Sebastian Pinera said he is committed to receiving about 10 families through a program of the NGO Front Line Defenders.
+Chile has expressed its acceptance of Afghans who are dedicated to promoting women’s rights and who feel threatened.
+President Sebastian Pinera said he is committed to receiving about 10 families through the NGO’s Front Line Defenders programme.

 Costa Rica announced the creation of a “Humanitarian Front for Afghan Women and Girls”.
-Vice President Epsy Campbell stated on her Twitter account that “Costa Rica has decided to open its borders” and demanded that the rest of the countries act “like the real United Nations!” @worldly
+Vice President Epsy Campbell announced on his Twitter account that “Costa Rica has decided to open its borders” and called on other countries to act “like the real United Nations!” @usual